Fritz Kleiner

 Fritz Kleiner (6 May 1893 – 8 October 1974) was a German lawyer, construction company owner and politician from Upper Silesia.
 He was active in the German National People's Party during the Weimar Republic.
 Except for the period from July to November 1932, he was a member of the Reichstag from 1929 to 1938.
 Following the Nazi seizure of power, he remained in the national legislature but never joined the Nazi Party.
 After the Second World War, Kleiner headed an agency that provided housing for displaced persons in West Germany.

 Education and war service

 Kleiner was born in Beuthen (today, Bytom) in Upper Silesia and attended Mittelschule and Oberrealschule in Kattowitz (today, Katowice).
-He went on to study law and political science at the universities of Halle-Wittenberg, Munich, and Breslau, where he earned his Doctor of Law degree.
+He went on to study law and political science at the Martin Luther University Halle-Wittenberg, the Ludwig-Maximilians-Universität München, and the University of Breslau, where he earned his Doctor of Law degree.
 In Breslau (today, Wrocław), he joined the Turnerschaft (academic gymnastic club) Suevia Breslau.
 Kleiner served as a front-line soldier throughout the First World War, rising to the rank of Leutnant of reserves in the 4th Landwehr Field Artillery Regiment and earning both classes of the Iron Cross.